 Early Career

-Welcome to the VERY NEW YorkClio Early Career History Teachers’ page.
-Of course, all of the YorkClio website and events are relevant for early career teachers (ECTs), but this is a page for idea, links, events specifically for colleagues who have been teaching less than five years.
+Welcome to the YorkClio Early Career History Teachers’ page.
+Of course, all of the YorkClio website and events are relevant for early career teachers (ECTs), but this is a page for ideas, links, events specifically for colleagues who have been teaching less than five years.

-Ruth and Helen are involved in designing this.
-The project is being led by Mike Hill.
-The HA is recruiting now for people to take part in the pilot.
+Ruth and Helen are involved in this.
+The HA is recruiting now for people to take part.
 Apply here!

 YorkClio Early Career History Teacher Podcasts